Smart connections between data and product

 Heroku

-With static content, it is important to get the data to the user as quickly and securely as possible.
-By saving the files on Amazon S3, they are in a safe and reliable location.
-Amazon S3 in combination with Cloudfront makes sure that files are delivered quickly.
-Cloudfront stores a cache of files near the users.
-Files arrive at the user faster, because they need to travel a shorter distance.
-A big advantage of Cloudfront is that SSL connections can be used for free, so all communication is secured via HTTPS.
+For static content such as images and other files, it's important to get the data to the user as quickly and safely as possible.
+By storing the files on Amazon or Google, they are kept in a safe and reliable location with backups in multiple locations.
+In combination with Cloudfront, the files can be delivered quickly.
+Cloudfront stores a cache of these files near the users.
+Because the files travel a shorter distance, they reach the user faster.
+A major advantage of Cloudfront is that it offers free use of SSL connections, ensuring all communication is secured via HTTPS.

 PostgreSQL